HarryS2496/Kings-Fist-Webnovel/chapters/chapter2.md

 He pushed the handle and opened the door.

-A warm glow spilled into the darkness as he pushed it.
+A warm glow spilled into the darkness.

 The door made no sound as it revealed his sanctuary in this dark, frost ridden castle.